-Your work would involve providing services to farmers, largely on a self-employed basis.
+Your work in this agricultural career would involve providing services to farmers, largely on a self-employed basis.
 The sort of things you would be required to do might include:

 - Crop spraying